 Used to be, when it came to kitchen lighting, builders simply slapped up a fluorescent ceiling fixture and considered the job done.

-Introducing LED lights into your kitchen is a good start, but you also need to create layers of light to make your kitchen feel warm and welcoming while also providing functional task lighting.
-The best way to do that is to use different types of lights:
+Now that we're using LED lights, that's a good start, but you also need to create layers of light to make your kitchen feel warm and welcoming while also providing functional task lighting.
+The best way to do that is to use different types of lights.

 Lights recessed into your kitchen ceiling: